MortonPL/atlas/atlasgen_manual_en.md

 * Arctic/Antarctic (69 degrees),
 * Poles (90 degrees),

 An additional custom seeting is available, "Non-Linear Tropic Bias".
-When enabled, the interpolation between equator and tropics becomes non-linear (in favor of tropics) which may produce better results when creating dry tropical deserts.
+When enabled, the interpolation between tropics and temperate zones becomes non-linear (in favor of tropics) which might produce better results when creating dry tropical deserts.

 ### Influence Shape